Black-headed parrot: Vocalization

-The black-headed parrot's flight call is " a high-pitched and penetrating squealing “skeeea .. skeeea” also described as "a wheezy or squealing screech, e.g. 'screeéyr, screeyer-screeyer-screeyer'."
+The black-headed parrot's flight call is " a high-pitched and penetrating squealing "skeeea .. skeeea" also described as "a wheezy or squealing screech, e.g. 'screeéyr, screeyer-screeyer-screeyer'."
 It is very vocal when perched, where it makes "a variety of calls, some more musical, others rather un-birdlike".

 In aviculture

 Black-headed parrots are popular in aviculture.
-The only ways to determine gender of an individual black-headed parrot are surgical sexing and DNA sexing.
+The only ways to determine the sex of an individual black-headed parrot are surgical sexing and DNA sexing.
 DNA sexing is safer for the bird than surgical sexing.
 Black-headed parrots are playful and energetic pets.
 They need a large cage with many toys and perches (they tend to hop more than fly).
 Cage minimum should be 24" L X 24" W X 36" H, though the larger the better.
 Maximum bar spacing is 1".
 The black-headed parrot can have a tendency to bite, so owners may need to set boundaries early on.
 However, potential owners should prepare for a bird that uses its beak more often than other parrot species.
 Some Black-headed parrots will poorly mimic human speech.
 However, they more commonly mimic other surrounding sounds, such as alarm clocks, smoke detectors, microwave-oven beeps, laughs, car alarms, and whistles.
 In addition, caiques will combine sounds they have picked up to make new ones.